arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/Cat M1 and MB IoT/content.md

 ## Introduction

+With the Portenta Max Carrier it is possible to use NB IoT and Cat M1 technology.

 ***Note: This tutorial was created in Sweden, and as a result, the available networks are only Swedish network operators.
 The results will vary depending on what location you are in.***